How To Use A Pizza Peel: Step by Step Guide

 Just be sure not scrub with anything too abrasive that will make the peel less smooth and you should be fine.

-A pizza peel is necessary if you’re going to use a pizza stone.
-After all, without one there wouldn’t be any way to get the dough to the stone.
+A pizza peel is necessary if you’re going to use a pizza steel or stone.
+After all, without one there wouldn’t be any way to get the dough to it safely

-But if your pizza does fail to launch correctly and falls folded or twisted on the stone, wait about 10 seconds and it should slide fairly easily back onto the peel where you can hopefully fix it.
-This gives the dough enough time to dry and solidify every so slightly so that it can dislodge from the stone.
+But if your pizza does fail to launch correctly and falls folded or twisted on the steel, wait about 10-20 seconds and it might slide easily back onto the peel where you can hopefully fix it.
+This gives the dough enough time to dry and solidify every so slightly so that it can dislodge from the surface.

-Prepared properly, your raw pizza dough shouldn’t have any problems sliding from the pizza peel to the pizza stone without sticking in any case.
+But if prepared properly, your raw pizza dough shouldn’t have any problems sliding from the pizza peel to the pizza steel without sticking.
 Just make sure you’re using plenty of semolina flour.

-And whether you use parchment paper or some kind of diy or alternative pizza peel, as long as your pizza gets on the stone in one piece, you should be good to go.
+And whether you use parchment paper or some kind of DIY or alternative pizza peel, as long as your pizza gets on the steel (or stone) in one piece, you should be good to go.